x3n0r/book_ppm/README.md

 - Answer question if you have any Absence days(without holidays)
 - When you click yes a new Window will appear where you can select all the days where you want to input an absence

+## Update App
+In the menu bar you will find a Update button.
+A new Window will appear where the app will check if there are any updates if yes the Update-button will be enabled.
+During the Update the latest app will be downloaded from github.com.
+After that it will get unpacked, copied to the right destination and the app will be automatically started.

 ## Settings
 Settings can be deleted by deleting the file `%LocalAppData%\PySimpleGUI\settings\settings.json`